SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

 There is tank, that is filled with two streams.
 Each stream contains a soluble substance with constant concentrations :math:`c_1` and :math:`c_2`.
 Streams have flow rates :math:`F_1(t)` and :math:`F_2(t)`.
-But streams don't immediately pour into the tank, first they blend in a tube, and then substance get into the tank.
+But streams don't immediately pour into the tank, first they blend in a tube, and then substance gets into the tank.
-Substance in the tank is blended and flows out with flow rate :math:`F_(t)`.
+Substance in the tank is blended and flows out with flow rate :math:`F(t)`.

 At the initial time flow rates of streams are :math:`F_{10}` and :math:`F_{20}`; flow out rate is :math:`F_0`; volume of substance is :math:`V_0`; concentration